List of Pyrography & Wood Burning Project Ideas that Sell 2023 [Updated]

 What Tools are Needed for Sellable Pyrography Projects?

 To complete these projects you will need a wood burning machine, pens, and pen tips to achieve lines, shading, and other beginner techniques.
 Each tutorial listed below uses specific wood items to burn on.
-These include cutting boards, spoons, boxes, picture frames, and coasters.
+These include cutting boards, spoons, boxes, picture frames, unfinished wood slices, and coasters.

 We also recommend some basic safety equipment, especially if your workspace is not well ventilated, such as gloves, eyewear, and, ideally, a desk fan for ventilation.